Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Optimizing for Latency and Throughput

-\textbf{Discussion.} Those modifications decrease the number of exchanged messages drastically.
-However, they also often increase the protocol's latency.
+Modification MBD.11 drastically decreases the number of messages exchanged.
+However, it also often increases the protocol's latency.
 Indeed, the processes selected to generate Echo/Ready messages might be located far from each other in the network.
-Without these modifications all processes send their Echo/Ready messages, which allows processes to collect the required numbers of Echos/Readys faster.
+Without this modification all processes send their Echo/Ready messages, which allows processes to collect the required numbers of Echos/Readys faster.
+Note that MBD.12 can be slightly optimized when used in combination with MBD.11: processes can select the $2f{+}1$ neighbors to which they transmit their newly created messages so that they contain the processes that are allowed to create Echo or Ready messages.

+In order to Dolev-deliver messages, processes identify $f{+}1$ received disjoint paths based on the brute-force method.
+However, the algorithm's complexity is slightly reduced by the fact that processes associate the paths they receive with the neighbor that sent them, so that $f{+}1$ paths received from different neighbors have to be found disjoint.
+In addition, processes use dynamic programming to generate and remember the combinations of disjoint paths they have explored and the number of paths that were used to generate them.
+A newly received path is then combined with these generated combinations to try to identify $f{+}1$ disjoint paths instead of recomputing all possible combinations.